prajitha-k/Customer-experience-analysis-rapido/README.md

 12.What insights can be identified to improve the overall customer experience?

 ## Project Process
-1. Data Collection
+1.Data Collection

 A Google Form was created to collect responses from customers regarding their Rapido ride experience, preferences, satisfaction, and behaviour.

-2. Data Preparation
+2.Data Preparation

 The collected responses were exported from Google Forms and imported into Excel.
 The dataset was checked for missing values, inconsistencies, duplicate responses, and formatting issues.

-3. Data Cleaning
+3.Data Cleaning

 The data was cleaned and organized to make it suitable for analysis.
 Relevant categorical and numerical fields were standardized.

-4. Data Analysis
+4.Data Analysis

 Excel Pivot Tables, Pivot Charts, and calculations were used to analyze customer responses and identify patterns and trends.

-5. Dashboard Creation
+5.Dashboard Creation

 An interactive dashboard was created with KPI cards, charts, and slicers to provide a clear overview of customer experience.

-6. Insight Generation
+6.Insight Generation

 The dashboard was analyzed to identify customer preferences, satisfaction levels, revenue patterns, and key areas requiring improvement.
 ## Project Insights